Dhru205/Terra-ecs/README.md

  5. Application Load Balancer
  6. IAM Role
  7. Task Definition for ECS Service
- 8. Target Groups for ALB
+ 8. Target Groups for ALB..

  ## How to test